paulotruta/alexa-skill-llm-intent/README.md

 ## Creating an Alexa Skill

+To use this template, you need to at least have an account setup in the [Alexa Developer Console](https://developer.amazon.com/alexa).

+**There's three ways you can use this template in a skill:**
+- **Automated ->** Using the `Makefile` to create and manage a new or imported Alexa Hosted Skill project
-To use this template, you need to have a skill in your Alexa Developer Console.
-You can do this in the the Alexa Developer Console itself and upload a build package manually, or use the ASK CLI to create a new project using this repository as template.
+- **Manual ->** in the the `Alexa Developer Console` itself, by uploading a build package
+- **Advanced ->** Using the `ask CLI` to create and manage a new AWS-hosted or Self-hosted skill project using this repository as template.

-### Using the Makefile (Alexa Hosted Skills Management)
+### Automated - Using the Makefile (Alexa Hosted Skills Management)

-ℹ️ This is the recommended way to create a new Alexa Skill using this template.
+>*ℹ️ This is the recommended way to create a new Alexa Skill using this template.
 It leverages the Ask CLI to create a new project and deploy it to your Alexa Developer Console.
-You can have multiple targets and deploy the template to different skills.
+You can have multiple targets and deploy the template to different skills.*

 This method supports version control, testing, and debugging, and integrates with the Alexa Developer Console seamlessly.

+>*⚠️ Make sure you have the `ask` CLI installed and configured with your Amazon Developer account before running this command.
+If not, install it by running `npm install -g ask-cli` and configure it by running `ask configure`.*

 #### Create a new Alexa Skill